 - The average savings for UK investors I thought looked surprisingly low, with a high percentage of people, especially in the younger age brackets, either in debt or with no savings.

-- The contributions by employees towards their pensions also seemed low, with 75% of employees contributing 5% or less to their pension.
+- The contributions by employees towards their pensions also seemed low.
 I imagine the majority of people only contribute the minimum required to take advantage of the employer match (usually 3-5%), but still the percentage seemed low given how tax efficient pensions are as a savings vehicle.

 - Also encouraging were the responses to the questions around how long households could cope after losing their main source of income, and how they would deal with an unexpected major expense.